Where to Plant a Fig Tree: Location Matters

 Fig trees are pretty forgiving when it comes to the pH of the soil they grow in.
 The best range for figs is a pH between 6.0 and 6.5 (slightly acidic soil), but they will tolerate soil that is close to neutral, with a pH anywhere between 6.0 and 8.0.

-They don’t love very alkaline soil, however.
+They don't love very alkaline soil, however.
 If your soil is too alkaline, you can add a soil acidifier (granular sulfur) to adjust the pH.
 If your pH is low (too acidic), add garden lime to increase alkalinity.
-Dig in the additives through the entire planting area, about 6 feet across and at least 8 inches deep.
+Dig in the additives through the entire planting area, following package instructions, about 6 feet across and at least 8 inches deep.

 Grow Figs in a Container